 Setting Research Strategy

-The search team develops a strategy targeting companies most likely to yield a successful candidates, including the initial list of target companies agreed to in the launch meeting.
+The search team develops a strategy targeting companies most likely to yield a successful candidate, including the initial list of target companies.
 The strategy considers the level and scope of comparable roles as well as other key data points: office location, corporate culture, and each company’s ranking.
 Companies that are off-limits are also delineated — companies out of which the firm will not recruit due to sensitive client relationships or because the firm has client blockage.

 Conducting Original Research